 Nagarhole National Park, Karnataka

-Nagarhole National Park is one of the best wildlife sanctuaries in South India.
+Nagarhole National Park is one of the best wildlife sanctuaries in South India, and among the prominent places to visit near Bangalore for wildlife lovers.
 Also known as Rajiv Gandhi National Park, it is spread across Mysore and Coorg districts in Karnataka.
 It was converted into a sanctuary in the year 1955.
 Nagarhole got National Park status in 1988 and declared as 37th Project Tiger Reserve in 1999.
 A part of the Nilgiri Biosphere Reserve, Nagarhole is one of the best national parks in India.
 Nagarhole situated to the north-west of Bandipur National Park which are separated by Kabini reservoir.
 Nagarhole National Park is one of the top attractions you must include in Karnataka tour packages.

 The park has rich forest cover, small streams, hills, valleys and waterfalls.
 The Nagarhole national park has a healthy predator-prey ratio, with many tigers, Indian bison and elephants.
 Along with the endangered Mugger Crocodile, this park also has more than 250 species of birds, 96 species of Dung Beetles and 60 species of Ants.
 Safaris are organized in the forest department vans during morning and evening.
 Inside the park coracle boat riding facility is available in Kabini River.
 The best time to visit Nagarhole National Park is Nov-May, especially Apr-May.